 But if you only have one day in Florence, with some advance planning, you can visit many of the top sights, including the Duomo, Accademia Gallery, the Uffizi Gallery, Ponte Vecchio, and the sunset view from Piazzale Michelangelo.
 Get the full details in our article How to Spend One Day in Florence.

 If you only have the time or energy for one tower climb in Florence, I would recommend Arnolfo Tower (Palazzo Vecchio) over Giotto’s Bell Tower (the Campanile).
 You get one of the best views of the Florence Cathedral from the Arnolfo Tower.
 And the mesh grate around the top of the bell tower takes away from the view.

 I’m going to say it one more time: it is mandatory to reserve a time slot to climb the dome of the Duomo.
 Click here to make your reservation online in advance.
 If you have the Firenze Card, you will not be able to reserve your time slot until you visit the ticket office in person.

 If you are traveling with kids, don’t go crazy with the art museums.
-Tyler and Kara glaze over within a half hour of entering an art museum so we keep it as quick as possible.
+When they were kids, Tyler and Kara would glaze over within a half hour of entering an art museum so we kept our visits as quick as possible.